 We talked previously about buying individual bonds not being something you should take lightly.
 However, for those that ultimately decide to proceed, this post will talk about purchasing individual bonds.
 If you recall the big difference is diversification.
 Buying individual bonds you cannot depend on the Credit Agencies ratings, but instead need to dive into the finances of the issuer to determine your real risk of the issuer going bust.
 This post assumes you know how to do this.
 Any investment as always is something you do of your own accord and Full Time Finance is for entertainment purposes only.

-Introduction to Bond Basics
+Introduction to the Basics of Purchasng Individual Bonds

 This post will introduce you to bond buying basics.
 Depending on interest to this post I am contemplating writing a more indepth follow-on regarding types of bonds.
 Many categories of individual bonds echo that of bond funds so I will not rehash the differences between tax exempt/taxable and debt ratings here.
 Instead I will focus this post on particularly important individual bond aspects.